korih/rogers-hackathon/README.md

 Written in Flask, it will verify the phone number, generate a QR code for the phone which will let the phone send a request to the apis for the phone number and bearer token which will verify the computers request.

 ## Frontend
-The front end will call the backend server and be authenticated by the backend.
+Written with React, the front end will call the backend server and be authenticated by the backend.
 This is a demonstration of the general user flow.